Lyrics & Transcription

 CJK Languages

-Japanese (ja) and Chinese (zh) take a dedicated forced-alignment path because their wav2vec2 alignment models are character-level CTC checkpoints, not word/space-segmented.
+Japanese (ja), Chinese (zh), and Cantonese (yue) take a dedicated forced-alignment path because their wav2vec2 alignment models are character-level CTC checkpoints, not word/space-segmented.
 Nightingale:

 - Transcribes with Whisper or Parakeet as usual.